santander-group-europe/innersource-projecttemplate/doc/code-review-process.md

   * **Documentation**
     * A contributing file is needed to provide the necessary steps and guidelines to allow contributors to send a proper pull request.
-  * **Committer**
+  * **Author**
     * The contributor sending the pull request.
+  * **Committer**:
+    * The person or bot who makes the commit into the "main" branch.
   * **Reviewer**
     * One Trusted Committer having the final decision and merge ability.
     * Optionally, a second reviewer could be required to accept the changes.
-This second reviewer could be another Trusted Committer or a regular committer (ideally someone who is a candidate to be a Trusted Committer in the near future).
-The latter will not be allowed to merge, so in this case the merge has to be done by the Trusted Committer.
+This second reviewer could be another Trusted Committer or a regular author (ideally someone who is a candidate to be a Trusted Committer in the near future).
+The latter will not be allowed to commit (so they cannot do merge commits either), so in this case the merge has to be done by the Trusted Committer.
   * **Local fork of the target project**
     * Contributors have only read access to upstream repositories unless they are Trusted Committers and act as reviewers in the process.
-If they act as committers, they will just use their read permission over the upstream repository.
+If they act as commit authors, they will just use their read permission over the upstream repository.
 In other words, all contributions must be treated equally and go over a proper code review process.
     * The local fork allows to create local branches and modify things without affecting the upstream repository contents nor structure.
   * **Upstream repository**
+    * The project repository, against which all the contributors' forks must be aligned before starting a contribution.
-    * The project code itself.
-All builds must be done from this copy (any of their branches or tags).
+    * **All builds must be done from this copy** (any of their branches or tags).
     * Only **Trusted Committers** have write access, and they use it only for merging Pull Requests.
     * Nobody commits code directly here.